Guides

 Challenges of Phone Number Validation

-- Turn-key components like react-phone-number-input can miss edge cases.
-They might fail to format numbers for certain countries, render incorrectly in RTL layouts, or misinterpret numbers that lack a country code.
-This compromises the user interface's reliability.
+• Turn-key UI components often miss edge cases.
+Some fail to format numbers for certain countries, render incorrectly in RTL layouts, or misinterpret numbers that lack a country code.
+This creates an unreliable user experience.

-- Controlled components trigger validation on every keystroke.
-This flags incomplete numbers as invalid while the user types.
-Without a debounce strategy, this creates a frustrating user experience and can introduce race conditions with complex form libraries.
+• Controlled components trigger validation on every keystroke, which flags incomplete numbers as invalid.
+Without a debounce strategy, this creates a poor user experience and can introduce complex state management issues or race conditions.

 Validate Phone Numbers with Abstract API